HugoBlox/theme-academic-cv/content/authors/juho-andelmin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Group 1
+- Research Group
-- Group 2
+- Doctoral Candidates
 ---

 <div style="text-align: justify">